Antiklos/network-gatekeeper/README.txt

-To compile: gcc main.c -o main -I/usr/include/glib-2.0 -I/usr/lib/x86_64-linux-gnu/glib-2.0/include -lglib-2.0
+To compile: gcc main.c -o ngp -I/usr/include/glib-2.0 -I/usr/lib/x86_64-linux-gnu/glib-2.0/include -lglib-2.0

-To start server: ./main start
+To start server: ./ngp start

-To test server: ./main server test
+To test server: ./ngp server test

-To stop server: ./main stop
+To stop server: ./ngp stop

-To test receipt of a certain message from the link layer: ./main server "[message]" This will write the message to the socket that the server is listening on.
+To test receipt of a certain message from the link layer: ./ngp server "[message]" This will write the message to the socket that the server is listening on.

 Message formats: